 Dear NAHMA Members,

-Many Americans continue to suffer a loss of income as a result of the COVID-19 outbreak, including current residents and property management staff.
-Congress is considering additional relief, including housing assistance to address the urgent need in our industry.
-We urge you to contact your Senators and request that adequate relief be provided, including fully funding all rental assistance and increases to vital affordable housing programs.
-Congress must meet the need for robust assistance, as they consider additional economic stimulus packages.
+As the Senate continues negotiations for the next Covid-19 relief package, many Americans still continue to suffer from a loss of income as a result of the COVID-19 outbreak, including current residents, property staff and management personnel.
+The Senate is currently considering providing additional relief needed to address the urgent health and economic needs in our communities.
+We urge you to contact your Senators and request that adequate relief be provided, including fully funding all rental assistance and vital affordable housing programs.
+The Senate must meet the need for robust assistance as they consider additional economic stimulus packages.

-1. Ask your Senators to Fully Fund Rental Assistance and Housing Programs to Offset Tenant Loss of Income from the COVID-19 Pandemic
+1. Ask your Senators to Fully Fund Rental Assistance and Housing Programs to Offset Tenant Loss of Income and Increased Operating Costs from the COVID-19 Pandemic:

-Congress should provide full financial assistance for both HUD and Rural Housing Service (RHS) programs to ensure that sufficient funds are available for tenants to meet their housing and utility obligations, helping to alleviate financial hardships that result from economic displacement or job-loss due to COVID-19.
-Current appropriations for rental assistance will not be sufficient as tenant incomes are dramatically reduced or eliminated as a result of the anticipated loss of employment income or lack of sufficient paid leave.
+The Senate should provide full financial support for both HUD and USDA’s Rural Housing Service (RHS) rental assistance programs to ensure that sufficient funds are available for tenants to meet their housing and utility obligations, helping to alleviate financial hardships that result from economic displacement or job-loss due to COVID-19.
+Additional assistance for rural programs, under USDA’s Rural Housing Service, were not included in the CARES Act.
+In addition, recent Senate proposals do not provide additional funding for Project-Based Rental Assistance programs or additional funding for operational costs incurred to maintain properties in decent, safe, and sanitary conditions.

 TELL SENATORS: Fully fund HUD and USDA-RHS Rental Assistance Programs to offset the loss of tenant contributions and increased operating costs due to COVID19:

-- Increase existing HUD funding for Project-based Rental Assistance; Section 202 Program; and Section 811 Program and Public Housing Operating Fund, to cover increased operating costs for staffing, PPE, security, and resident services and other resources related to COVID-19;
+- Increase existing HUD funding for Project-based Rental Assistance; Section 202 Program; and Section 811 Program, to cover increased operating costs for staffing, Personal Protective Equipment(PPE), security, and resident services and other resources related to COVID-19;

 - Increase Rural Rental Assistance under USDA Rural Housing Service’s Section 521 program to provide sufficient project based rental assistance to offset the tenant’s loss of income and prevent displacement.
-Funding for supplemental rental assistance for the Rural Rental Assistance was not included in the CARES Act; and the Rural Housing voucher program (Section 542) can be modified to provide short term vouchers for rural families through the existing distribution platform.
+The Section 521 program that can also be used to assist those rural renters who do not currently receive rental assistance.

-2. Urge Senators To Provide Emergency Rental Assistance
+2. Urge Senators To Provide Additional Unemployment Benefits and Emergency Rental Assistance:

-REQUEST SENATORS: Support and Enact Emergency Rental Assistance to help struggling families, including:
+TELL SENATORS: Support and Enact Cross-Cutting Emergency Rental Assistance to help struggling families and extend unemployment benefits, including:

-- Section 8 Housing Choice Voucher program which can be modified to utilize the 2200 state and local agencies that currently administer and distribute funding for 2 million families to establish and fund short term emergency vouchers
+- Modifying the Section 8 Housing Choice Voucher program to utilize the 2,200 state and local agencies that currently administer and distribute funding for 2 million families, to establish and fund emergency vouchers;

 For information on contacting your Congressional Representatives please visit: